IntersectMBO/cardano-db-sync/CONTRIBUTING.rst

 On how to set up Nix for ``cardano-db-sync`` development, please see `Building Cardano Node with nix <https://github.com/input-output-hk/cardano-node/tree/master/doc/getting-started/building-the-node-using-nix.md>`_.

+Our formater of choice is [`fourmolu`](https://github.com/fourmolu/fourmolu) on version 0.10.1.0 We have a script `scripts/fourmolize.sh` that can be run once fourmolu is intalled locally.

 Roles and Responsibilities
 ==========================